Tetra-Pak-APIs/TetraPak.AspNet/TetraPak.AspNet.Api/_docs/Recipe-WebApi.md

 }
 ```

-The controller is decorated with the `[Authorize]` attribute, meaning all endpoints will require an authenticated user to authorize the request.
+The controller is decorated with the `[Authorize]` attribute, meaning all endpoints will require the actor to be authenticated.

-To allow logging the controller constructor (ctor) accepts a logger provider (`ILogger<HelloController>`) which is stored in a private `readonly` field: `_logger`.
+To allow logging the controller constructor (ctor) accepts a logger provider (`ILogger<HelloController>`) which is stored in a private `readonly` field -  `_logger`.
 Please note that this logger provider is automatically injected by ASP.NET's dependency injection mechanism as the controller gets instantiated.
 The controller declares a convenient private method - `logRequest()` - that will simply trace the actors identity (first and last name) along with the endpoint method name.

 > This is just to show some convenient extension methods for logging and getting the actor's identity (first and last name).
 If you actually want a good trace of all requests, including the request URL, headers and, possibly, body, there are better methods to do so but that's beyond the scope of this recipe.